 This year in 2019, there are many favorable aspects that make Uruguay a promising land for investment and business.
 The stable business climate enjoyed by this nation and the advantages offered to achieve new developments make it a privileged country.
 This resulted in a third place among its neighbors in the ease of doing business index by the World Bank.

 The affability of its people, its high level of organization and the beauty and color of its natural landscapes make Uruguay a great paradise in South America.

 Impressive statistics throughout the last five years prove Uruguay is ready for a new intake of foreign investments.
 Its geographic size does not hinder its economic potential.

 Nevertheless, setting up an overseas business or incorporating a company in Uruguay can be challenging without the complete know-how of Uruguayan business.
 Biz Latin Hub offers a range of superior services including commercial representation, back-office services, and legal support that can help you to expand your business.
-If you are looking for more information, contact us here so that our local team can assist.
+If you are looking for more information, contact us now so that our local team can assist you.